CS3219-AY2324S1/ay2324s1-course-assessment-g28/README.md

 Before you follow these instructions, please make sure that you have logged in to Peerprep with your Google account, and followed the prompt to create your user account on Peerprep. (the screen that you will be redirected to after logging in with your Google account for the first time).

+1. Ensure that no other PostgreSQL instances are running on port 5432.
+2. `cd` into the [user service directory](backend/services/user). e.g. `cd backend/services/user`
+3. Run `npm ci` to install dependencies that are needed for the script.
-1. Run `node backend/services/user/scripts/makeUserAdmin.js <email of user to make admin>` *If you have changed the POSTGRES_USER, POSTGRES_PASSWORD and/or PG_PORT environment variables used for the postgres docker container in .deployment/local-docker/compose.yaml , make sure to change their corresponding variable values in the backend/services/user/scripts/makeUserAdmin.js file, if not their defaults will work as is.*
+4. Run `node scripts/makeUserAdmin.js <email of user to make admin>` *If you have changed the POSTGRES_USER, POSTGRES_PASSWORD and/or PG_PORT environment variables used for the postgres docker container in .deployment/local-docker/compose.yaml , make sure to change their corresponding variable values in the scripts/makeUserAdmin.js file, if not their defaults will work as is.*

-2. You should see the output "\<email you passed as argument\> has been made an administrator", indicating that the user with the given email been successfully made an admin.
+You should see the output "\<email you passed as argument\> has been made an administrator", indicating that the user with the given email been successfully made an admin.